Armed to the Gizzard.

 Kit: Thanksgiving Dinner

 Editor’s Note: The kitchen is one of the last bastions of respect and order in a society that mostly eschews hierarchy.
 Snapchat may be run by kids, but grandma’s red sauce is no flash in the pan.
-Though we’ve proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, Editor-in-Chief of Saveur, one of our favorite food magazines.
+Though we’ve proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, former Editor-in-Chief of Saveur, one of our favorite food magazines.
 He provided this Kit.

 West Elm Greenpan Ceramic and Aluminum Roaster